 As before, so it is after the pandemic.
 I continue to be of service and will show up when invited.
 I’ve been adding more book readings and multi-media presentations to my schedule.
 My diverse professional background is best summed up here.

-Additionally, I’ve researched and written a number of successful grants from private foundations for various projects.
-Recently I completed the creation of an archive for an international social services agency, AIDS Healthcare Foundation Archive.
-I coordinated and facilitated the donation of the Janet Cunningham Papers, a significant addition to the Punk Archive at UCLA Special Collections and the Henry W. Peck Collection to ONE Archives at the USC Libraries.
+After years of research and combing through different archives, lately I’ve been on the other side of the research desk.
+I created a digital archive of an international social services agency, AIDS Healthcare Foundation.
+In 2018, I coordinated and facilitated the donation of the Janet Cunningham Papers, a significant addition to the Punk Archive at UCLA Special Collections.
+Later that same year, I coordinated and facilitated the donation of the Henry W. Peck Collection to ONE Archives at the USC Libraries.

-In the meantime, please drop a line, include a few words.
+Please drop a line include a few words.
 It’s always nice to hear from you.